silshack/spring2014/_posts/exercises/2014-03-21-githubcollab.md

 * Number of Times in the Tournament:
 * Coach:

 Commit these changes and push them up to your partner's branch.
 Your partner should then make a branch with the same name on Nitrous and `git pull origin branchname`.
-Have your partner enter the information into the file and open a pull request.
+Have your partner enter the information into the file, open a well-formed pull request, and tag it to the correct milestone.
 Merge it when it's correct.
+With [emoji](http://www.emoji-cheat-sheet.com/) :)

 Do this once per partner, switching off.